Chonhar Bridge: Russian invasion of Ukraine

 On April 25, 2022, during the Russian invasion of Ukraine, the General Staff of the Ukrainian Armed Forces announced that the Chonhar Bridge has been mined, and that the Ukrainians are at a 1-to-15 disadvantage against the Russian advance.
 There were later claims that the bridge has been demined, which the General Staff denied.

 On August 10, 2022, a fire broke out near the southern end of the bridge, and was caused by an explosion in nearby Chonhar.

 On June 22, 2023 at about 5pm, there were reports of the Ukrainian military conducting counteroffensive operations in the region.
 According to investigations of the remnants of the bridge and nearby areas, it was likely that the Ukrainian military struck the bridge with British-supplied Storm Shadow missiles.
 This attack was confirmed by a representative of the General Staff about two weeks after.

 Since this is one of only a few land connections between mainland occupied Ukraine, the destruction of these bridges posed a major challenge for Russian logistics in the war.

 In the morning of July 29, 2023, the Ukrainian military successfully attacked Russian positions near the bridge, and once again disrupted their logistics, especially of weaponry and foodstuffs.
 These reports were quickly confirmed by the Strategic command of the Ukrainian Armed Forces.

 On August 6, 2023, the Ukrainian Air Force used Su-24 fighter jets to fire Storm Shadow missiles towards the Chonhar and the (new) Henichesk Bridge, leading to damage of both bridges.
 On 15 August the bridge was reopened after repairs.

+The bridge was damaged by Ukrainian strikes on June 7, 2026, and partially destroyed on June 9, 2026.
+On June 11, a temporary pontoon was built.

 Description

-Chonhar rail bridge is a double-track bridge, and consists of a spanning structure North of the Chonhar Strait, and also a dam that traverses the Syvash itself.